yangle293/MultiFDRnet/README.md

 # MultiFDRnet
-MultiFDRnet is a method for identifying significantly mutated subnetworks using multiplex PPI networks in human diseases.
+MultiFDRnet is a method for identifying significantly mutated subnetworks using multiple PPI networks in human diseases.

 ## Setup